 By Dijaz Maric, Quality Management & Reliability Engineering Consultant

-You want to learn more about an internationally recognized Quality Management System (QMS) or Functional Safety Requirments?
-Then join one of our upcoming IATF 16949 & ISO 26262 training courses in Salzburg.
+You want to learn more about an internationally recognized Quality Management System (QMS) or Functional Safety Requirements?
+Then join one of our upcoming IATF 16949 & ISO 26262 training courses.
 You can find more information here.